hexops/machengine.org/content/engine/math/_index.md

 ---
 title: "Math"
-description: "Math is hard enough as-is, without you having to question ground truths while problem solving.
-As a result, Mach's math library is opinionated "
+description: "Mach's math library provides a more opinionated API and less options, making it more obvious how to solve problems without having to question ground truths."
 draft: false
 layout: "docs"
 docs_type: "engine"